 Although all Ohio attorneys are legally able to draft a will or trust, not every firm focuses on this type of law.
 Wills and trusts are generally handled by probate lawyers, estate planning lawyers, or family law attorneys.

 Look for a firm like Slater & Zurz, who is experienced in wills, trusts, and estate planning, to draft your documents.
 Our lawyers constantly check for changes and updates to Ohio probate law and codes and can thoroughly answer your questions and address your needs.

 A trust attorney may represent either the trustee or the beneficiaries, although the same lawyer may not represent both parties.
 If you are a trustee, you may want to have a lawyer help you ensure that you’re compliant with the terms of the trust or file legal documents on your behalf.

 If you are the beneficiary of a trust, you may want to hire a wills and trusts attorney to ensure that the trustee is operating according to the terms of your trust and in your best interests.

 Look for a Canton attorney for wills and trusts who is a member of the Ohio state bar.
 This means that they’re legally able to represent you in court and are in good standing with the bar.

 Seek out several law firms that offer estate planning services and interview them to find one who is a good fit.
 Estate planning can be emotional for many people, so it’s important to find a lawyer you can trust and who fully understands your circumstances and wishes for your estate and minor children.

 Do you need to set up a will or trust as part of your estate planning?
 Slater & Zurz can help.
-We are Canton wills and trusts lawyers with the experience to create long-term legal protection for your situation.
+We are Canton probate lawyers with the experience to create long-term legal protection for your situation.

 Call us today at (330)968-2547 to arrange a consultation about estate planning for you.